lovish-ab/grocery_delivery_docs/docs/functional.md

 **Some of the main areas within scope include**:

-- A homepage showcasing product categories and best sellers.
+- A homepage showcasing product.
 - A product search feature.
 - Shopping cart and checkout functionality for customers.
 - Seller-side dashboard for adding or editing products and managing orders.